jboehm1/carAssist/README.md

 - Lane detection using Hough Lines.
 - Stereovision for disparity map computation.
-- Configurable to run in 2D or 3D mode.
+- Configurable to run in 2D (lane detection) or 3D mode (obstacle detection).
-- Display of intermediate results.
 - Multithreading for improved performance.

 ## Requirements